ornament-orm/ornament/docs/basic/scratch.md

 that, because this all still looks like magic.

 In the model constructor, we call `addAdapter` with three arguments:

-1. An instance of an `Ornament\Adapter` that wraps our actual connection, in this case a `PDO` object;
+1. An instance of an `Ornament\Ornament\Adapter` that wraps our actual connection, in this case a `PDO` object;
 2. An "identifier" for this Model.
 In this case, we use the table name;
 3. The properties on the Model that are handled by this adapter.

-On the return value of that (a wrapped `Ornament\Adapter` object) we then tell Ornament how to handle this type of object; we call `setPrimaryKey` to tell the PDO adapter what the primary key field is.
+On the return value of that (a wrapped instance of `Ornament\Ornament\Adapter`) we then tell Ornament how to handle this type of object; we call `setPrimaryKey` to tell the PDO adapter what the primary key field is.

 > In this example, the `PDO` object is injected via the constructor, but of
 > course you can get it from wherever you like.